Michigan poison control warns about possible cases of fentanyl-laced marijuana - NewsBreak

 The center said outside of Michigan, several patients have been treated in out-of-state hospital emergency rooms for opioid exposure and overdose after they claimed to have only smoked marijuana.

-A sample of the laced marijuana was also found in Connecticut.65M women could lose abortion rights in Supreme Court case
+A sample of the laced marijuana was also found in Connecticut.Why marijuana smells like skunk: Scientists reveal cause behind unmistakable odor of cannabis

 The Michigan Department of Health and Human Services said since June 1, there have been eight suspected cases of fentanyl-laced marijuana in Michigan, though there have not been any laboratory-confirmed cases in the state.